GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Experiment Design

 \subsection{Experiment I: LLM Benchmark}

-In this experiment, we systematically evaluate 13 state-of-the-art LLMs spanning major vendors and diverse architectural approaches (see \cref{tab:models_evaluated} for the complete list), assessing their ability to generate valid academic citations.
+In this experiment, we systematically evaluate 13 state-of-the-art LLMs spanning major vendors and diverse architectural approaches, assessing their ability to generate valid academic citations.

 \textbf{Setup.} All models were accessed via a third-party API aggregation platform (OpenRouter)~\cite{openrouter} for consistent interfaces.
 We constructed a taxonomy of 40 computer science research domains based on arXiv CS subject classes~\cite{arxivCSClasses} (full list in the \cref{app:domain_codes}).
-For each model-domain combination we use a standardized prompt to generate citations within that domain; the prompt asks the model to produce a fixed number of domain-specific references in a strict JSON schema (author, title, venue, year, type), enabling consistent parsing and verification (the full prompt is provided in \cref{app:llm_citation_prompt}). \textbf{Conditions and verification.} We varied two factors: batch size (10, 20, or 30 citations per prompt) and whether to enable online search with chain-of-thought prompting.
+For each model-domain combination we use a standardized prompt to generate citations within that domain; the prompt asks the model to produce a fixed number of domain-specific references in a strict JSON schema (author, title, venue, year, type), enabling consistent parsing and verification (the full prompt is provided in \cref{app:llm_citation_prompt}).

+\textbf{Conditions and verification.} We varied two factors: batch size (10, 20, or 30 citations per prompt) and whether to enable online search with chain-of-thought prompting.
 For each model-domain-batch-search combination, we generate 120 citations ($30\times4$ interactions, $20\times6$ interactions, or $10\times12$ interactions).
 In total, we obtained 375,440 citations from 22,800 API interactions, with total API costs amounting to $\approx 800$ USD.
 All generated citations were verified with \citeb and classified as VALID or INVALID.
 Unparseable outputs were flagged as format errors and only included in format compliance statistics, not hallucination rates.

+\textbf{Design rationale.} Our benchmark prompts models to generate fixed-size blocks of domain-specific citations.
+This approach ensures fair cross-model comparison under identical conditions, though it may differ from real-world use where citations are produced while drafting specific arguments.
+Accordingly, our hallucination rates should be interpreted as a controlled baseline rather than an estimate of real-world prevalence; we discuss interpretation further in Section~\ref{sec:discussion}.

-\textbf{Auxiliary Experiment: Citation Validity Judgment.} To assess whether LLMs can reliably evaluate citation validity, we conducted an auxiliary experiment where each model was prompted to verify 100 bibliographic entries with known ground truth (50 valid, 50 invalid) from our archival analysis (\cref{sec:archival_results}), one entry per prompt, and classify each as VALID or INVALID.
+\textbf{LLMs as Citation Validators.} To assess whether LLMs can reliably evaluate citation validity, we conducted an auxiliary experiment where each model was prompted to verify 100 bibliographic entries with known ground truth (50 valid, 50 invalid) from our archival analysis (\cref{sec:archival_results}), one entry per prompt, and classify each as VALID or INVALID.
 The prompt is provided in Appendix~\ref{app:llm_judge_prompt}.